jagojar/Apim-Samples/README.md

 As you work with this repo, you will likely want to make your own customizations.
 There's little you need to know to be successful.

 The repo uses the bicep linter and has rules defined in `bicepconfig.json`.
-See the [bicep linter documentation](https://learn.microsoft.com/azure/azure-resource-manager/bicep/bicep-config-linter) for details.
+See the [bicep linter documentation][bicep-linter-docs] for details.

 **We welcome contributions!** Please consider forking the repo and creating issues and pull requests to share your samples.
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.
 Thank you!